PREPARE FOR CYCLONE SEASON

 Where will you shelter?

-If you are travelling in an area likely to be impacted by a tropical cyclone, it is essential to relocate early to a safe place.
+If you are travelling in an area likely to be impacted by a cyclone, it is essential to relocate early to a safe place.

 Talk to your accommodation provider about whether the accommodation can withstand a cyclone or if you will need to evacuate to a safer location.
 If you do need to evacuate, they will also be able to provide you with information about the best route to take.